 - Effectively mentor – Once you earn trust and influence, then you can begin to properly mentor and bring about sustainable change in the lives of the youth you serve.

 L.E.A.D. is focused on using its programming and resources to positively impact public education in Atlanta and across the nation.
 In 2009, L.E.A.D. formed a partnership with Atlanta Public Schools (APS) through the Atlanta Partners For Education Program.
-Since becoming a partner, L.E.A.D. has grown from serving 50 student-athletes to serving over 500 APS student-athletes through programming and partnerships.
-Currently L.E.A.D. has partnerships with the following APS Schools:
+Since becoming a partner, L.E.A.D. has grown from serving 20 student-athletes to serving over 350 APS student-athletes through programming and partnerships.
+Currently L.E.A.D. has partnerships with the various middle and high schools in APS.

 If your school would like more information about LEAD Programs, contact Kelli Stewart.